-One of the most important sights in Kaliningrad is Immanuel Kant’s Tomb, the most important citizen of Königsberg.
-The philosopher never left his hometown and everywhere you walk around in the city, you’ll see tourist souvenirs mentioning his importance to the area.
+One of the most essential sights in Kaliningrad is Immanuel Kant’s Tomb, the most important citizen of Königsberg.
+The philosopher never left his hometown, and everywhere you walk around the city, you’ll see tourist souvenirs mentioning his importance to the area.

 When I was growing up, Kaliningrad was this small piece of Russia in Europe that didn’t make any sense inside my head.
 The first piece of information I had about the area’s history was when I tried to read the Critique of Pure Reason by Immanuel Kant.
-This was the first thing I learned about Kaliningrad and Königsberg, and this is why I had to visit his tomb at the Königsberg Cathedral.

 The tomb and mausoleum are some of the few elements of the Königsberg that were preserved by the Soviets after the annexation of the city after the Second World War.
-And it even became a tradition for newlyweds to bring flowers to the mausoleum.

 Like I mentioned before, Kant’s tomb is considered to be the reason why the Königsberg Cathedral still stands today.
 The island where it’s located is a park nowadays, but it used to be the center of the city, filled with life and buildings.
 Today, there are some signs of where buildings used to be but not much survived.
 Not even the seven bridges of Königsberg survived.
 But the Königsberg Cathedral still stands.

-Immanuel Kant is one of the founders of German philosophy, and he used to teach and give lectures and the Albertina University.
-There he taught mathematics, mechanics, natural science, logic, ethics, metaphysics, and geography.
-During the time that he was there, he wrote several books on topics that range from ethics and metaphysics to religion and political philosophy.
-One of these books is the Critique of Pure Reason, and it’s the reason why I learned about this place.
-Besides the books, classes and his mind, Kant was known for his discipline and pedantry.
-He never even left his hometown of Königsberg!
+Immanuel Kant is one of the founders of German philosophy, and he used to teach and give lectures at Albertina University.
+He taught mathematics, mechanics, natural science, logic, ethics, metaphysics, and geography there.
+During the time that he was there, he wrote several books on topics that ranged from ethics and metaphysics to religion and political philosophy.

 At the end of the Second World War, the German population of Königsberg was expelled and replaced.
 The Albertina University, where Immanuel Kant used to teach, changed to the Russian-language Kaliningrad State University.
 In 2005, the university changed its name to Immanuel Kant State University of Russia.

 Kant’s tomb is located in the northeast corner of the Königsberg Cathedral.
-It’s quite easy to spot it and, since you’re there, don’t forget to go inside the cathedral where you can learn more about the Königsberg history and Kant.
+It’s pretty easy to spot it and, since you’re there, don’t forget to go inside the cathedral where you can learn more about the Königsberg history and Kant.
 Just be aware that most of the text inside it is in Russian and German.

 Immanuel Kant’s Tomb at Königsberg Cathedral in Kaliningrad